-Once you are scheduled for a distance learning program, the following links access the lesson plans and materials needed to prepare your students.
+Once you are scheduled for a distance learning program, use the following links to access the lesson plans and materials needed to prepare your students.

-- Fossilization Game Lesson Plan (This lesson is conducted by the ranger during your program; please print the cards prior to your scheduled program.)
+- Ancient Life Lesson Plan (52KB PDF)This lesson is conducted by the ranger during your program; please print the cards prior to your scheduled program.

 - Student pre-assessment